suhacker1/suhacker1/README.md

 ### My name is Suha Sabi Hussain

-[**I’m a security and privacy engineer primarily interested in machine learning, cryptography, and program analysis**]().
+**I’m a security and privacy engineer primarily interested in machine learning, cryptography, and program analysis**.
 Currently, I’m a security engineering intern at [Trail of Bits](https://www.trailofbits.com/).

-I’m pursuing a BS in Computer Science (Threads: [People](https://www.cc.gatech.edu/content/people) and [Intelligence](https://www.cc.gatech.edu/intelligence)) at [Georgia Tech](https://cc.gatech.edu/) where I conduct research under [Prof. Wenke Lee](https://wenke.gtisc.gatech.edu/).
+In addition, I’m pursuing a BS in Computer Science (Threads: [People](https://www.cc.gatech.edu/content/people) and [Intelligence](https://www.cc.gatech.edu/intelligence)) at [Georgia Tech](https://cc.gatech.edu/) where I conduct research under [Prof. Wenke Lee](https://wenke.gtisc.gatech.edu/).
 I’m also an electrical and software engineer on the [RoboJackets RoboNav Team](https://robojackets.org/teams/robonav/).

 Check out my [website](https://sshussain.me/) for more information.

 <!--
 **suhacker1/suhacker1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.